Hostěrádky-Rešov

 Hostěrádky-Rešov is a municipality and village in Vyškov District in the South Moravian Region of the Czech Republic.
 It has about 800 inhabitants.

-Hostěrádky-Rešov lies approximately 23 km south-west of Vyškov, 16 km south-east of Brno, and 202 km south-east of Prague.
+Etymology

+The name Hostěrádky was probably derived from the personal name Hostirad.
+The village of Rešov was named after its administator, who was called Resche.

+Geography

+Hostěrádky-Rešov is located about 23 km southwest of Vyškov and 14 km southeast of Brno.
+It lies in an agricultural landscape in the Dyje–Svratka Valley.
+The highest point is at 310 m above sea level.
+The Litava River flows along the southeastern municipal border.

 History

 The first written mention about Hostěrádky is from 1270.
 Rešov was founded in 1787.
 The two formerly separate villages are urbanistically merged since 1826.
-They were administratively merged in 1926.
+They were administratively merged in 1913.

+Transport

+Hostěrádky-Rešov is located on the railway line Křenovice–Skalice nad Svitavou via Brno.

+Sights

+The only protected cultural monument in the municipality is a late Baroque column shrine from the end of the 18th century.